gumaerc-testorg/sts.009-spring-2012/content/pages/readings.md

 Chapter 4 in \[Bowler\]. pp. 134–40.

-Vestiges, available online at: [Project Gutenberg](http://www.gutenberg.org/dirs/etext04/vstc10h.htm) \[Dip in here and there, to get a feel for the text; don't try to read it all!\]
+Vestiges, available online at: {{% resource_link "5f27fa30-20f2-4678-9013-31beb1b0ba4d" "Project Gutenberg" %}} \[Dip in here and there, to get a feel for the text; don't try to read it all!\]

 {{< tdclose >}}